-In Hutt Valley DHB during 1990-2007, teenage birth rates were similar to the New Zealand average.
-In addition, during 1996-2007 rates were higher for Hutt Valley Māori > Pacific > European > Asian women.
+In Auckland DHB during 1990-2007 teenage birth rates declined, with rates being lower than the New Zealand average for the majority of this period.
+In addition, during 1996-2007 rates were higher for Auckland DHB Māori > Pacific > European and Asian women.